jerrykur/DataProducts/README.md

 * GraderInfo.html - text display on the Grader Notes tab

-* FEMADevl.csv - FEMA declation data.
+* FEMADecl.csv - FEMA disaster declation data.
 This raw data used to create this file was downloaded from the FEMA site.
 I used an R script to preprocess the data into the summaries found in this file.